Historical Overview of Breast Thermography

 A fatal marketing error…

 The contact thermography equipment provided the gynecologists with easy access to reasonably good quality images, but left the question of image assessment unanswered.
 The computer system was costly, so a thermogram reading service using the early TAS program was established.
 Physicians mailed images to the reading service for an assessment of the images, which were supplied by return mail.
 Unfortunately, the physicians ultimately chose to not use the service, because the time and overhead involved in mailing the images along with the wait to receive reports proved burdensome.
-Unfortunately, the gynecologists made a decision antithetical to conventional wisdom and began to [subjectively] interpret the images themselves.
-The resulting barrage of appropriate criticism from the medical community forced the use of breast thermography to be put on hold by most practitioners.
+Worse, the gynecologists made a decision antithetical to conventional wisdom and began to [subjectively] interpret the images themselves.
+The resulting barrage of appropriate criticism from the medical community forced breast thermography to be put on hold by most practitioners.

 THE 1980's TO THE PRESENT: